-Just a month shy of its 10-year-anniversary, a kids’ clothing boutique named Wee Chic recently open its first Virginia store in the Mosaic District.
+Just a month shy of its 10-year-anniversary, a kids’ clothing boutique named Wee Chic recently opened its first Virginia store in the Mosaic District.

 Rewinding to when it all began, owner Bridget Quinn Stickline told Tysons Reporter that she started Wee Chic after struggling to find clothing she liked for her daughter, who was then a baby.
 “A retailer alert went off [in my head] — this is a void in the market.
 There’s opportunity here,” she said.